Graphic Designer Salaries

 In fact, the city pays significantly more than the fifth city appearing on the chart, Champaign-Urbana, Illinois.
 The difference in the annual mean wage between San Francisco and Champaign-Urbana is $34,210 or 88%.
 When comparing San Francisco wage rates to the second highest paying metropolitan area, New York area, there is still a sizable difference of $16,090 or 28%.

 The differences between the metropolitan areas hiring the most graphic designers are due to factors like cost of living rates and types of industries present.
 In addition, cities like San Francisco have attracted graphic designers with years of experience and highly developed technical skills.
 In general, the more years of experience a graphic designer has, the higher the salary that can be commanded.

 Businesses and the government hire graphic designers to do a variety of jobs including visual designs, multimedia development and publishing.
-Increasingly the type of work is getting more technical though as computers, specialized software, and digital photographic and video equipment is used.
-Those who wish to be paid the higher salaries will need to keep technologically current because the available jobs are become more reliant on computerization.
+Increasingly the type of work is getting more technical though as computers, specialized software, and digital photography and video equipment are used.
+Those who wish to be paid the higher salaries will need to keep technologically current because the available jobs become more reliant on computerization.